Australia–Vietnam relations: Modern day

 At the end of the Cold War and Vietnam's normalisation of foreign relations, Australia soon deepened its relationship with Vietnam.
 Vietnam is now one of the world's fastest growing economies, and Australia's strategic partner, both being members of CPTPP and a popular destination for Australians, many of whom are former soldiers at the Vietnam War.

 The 2001 to 2011 General Secretary, Nông Đức Mạnh, visited Australia in 2009, upgrading their relationship to “comprehensive partnership”.
 In 2018, to mark the 45th anniversary of diplomatic relations, this was upgraded further to a “strategic partnership”.

+On 11 August 2026, as part of the broader Australia–Vietnam Comprehensive Strategic Partnership Agreements, the two countries signed a Memorandum of Understanding (MoU) on Cooperation in the Digital Economy, establishing a five-year framework to deepen bilateral cooperation in digital trade, digital transformation, and digital skills.
+The MoU identifies three priority areas: digital trade and regulation, digital transformation and connectivity, and digital skills, with Vietnam's Ministry of Industry and Trade and Ministry of Science and Technology designated as the lead agencies for implementation.